lorinhelfenstein/Spotify/README.md

 ## For More Information
 Please review our full analysis in [our Jupyter Notebook](./Final/Notebook.ipynb) or our [presentation](./microsoftmovieanalysispowerpoint.pdf).

-For any additional questions, please contact **Joe Swing at jcswing@bsc.edu, Lorin Helfenstein at le, or Colette Crowder at crcrowde@bsc.edu**
+For any additional questions, please contact **Joe Swing at jcswing@bsc.edu, Lorin Helfenstein at lehelfen@bsc.edu, or Colette Crowder at crcrowde@bsc.edu**

 ## Repository Structure

 ```
 ├── data                                  <- data files used for analyses
 ├── images                                <- visualizations created
+├── notebooks                             <- individual notebooks
 ├── Final Notebook.ipynb                  <- code written for project with explanation
 ├── microsoftmovieanalysispowerpoint.pdf  <- PDF version of powerpoint
 └── README.md                             <- overview of project